dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 ```
 1. Handover.

-The leader waits for the Handover-Completion predicate to be satisfied in order to learn the highest QC held by Validators from previous VPCBCs.
+The leader waits for completion of the Handover condition in order to learn the highest QC held by Validators from previous VPCBCs.

 2. VPCBC.